Panel Highlights Climate Gains from Use of Cooling Model MEPS

 Kiza discussed how space cooling demand is forecasted to grow rapidly in Africa and other developing regions, while the dumping of inefficient second-hand equipment is rampant.
 As a result, he said, appliance policy development is particularly important both for climate protection and to ensure consumer access to high quality products.

 During the panel discussion, Kiza highlighted how Ghana has aggressively fought illegal appliance dumping with bans on second-hand appliances, and noted that Rwanda’s adoption of U4E’s model rules in just one year was remarkably faster than the years it would take to establish MEPS if starting from a clean slate.

 Shah said that governments can use appliance purchase incentive programs as a means to stimulate spending in the near term as they cope with the economic fall-out of COVID-19, and that such purchases effectively provide a second, long-term stimulus as households experience savings on their energy bills from higher efficiency that spurs additional economic activity.

 Click here to view the presenter slides, and click here to watch the archived webinar.
 To read more about #ClimateWiseCooling, read Ana Maria Carreño’s introduction to the campaign.
-More information about U4E’s model MEPS is available from the United for Efficiency website; CLASP drew on the model MEPS in discussions leading up to new efficiency policies being adopted in Indonesia.
+More information about U4E’s model MEPS is available from the United for Efficiency website.